 How to register as hospital or trainee?

-Hospitals will have to pay a fee of EUR 30,00 for each of its registered trainees.
-To become a registered hospital, please contact the EBOT administration office first to receive an official invitation with all necessary requirements.
+Hospitals will have to register to be able for its trainees to take part.
+To do so and become a registered hospital, please contact the EBOT administration office first to receive an official invitation with all necessary requirements.
 Contact the EBOT Administrator

 Trainees in a recognised European Training Scheme Programme at a registered European hospital can register here

 select a location from the list of locations provided in the online system.
 If your hospital is not in the list, please ask your head of department or head of training to contact the EBOT administration office at email@example.com

 PLEASE NOTE that you can only register to sit the EBOT Interim Exam if your training hospital is registered.
 The head of department and/or head of training has to approve your registration.

 EbotExam©2015.
 All rights reserved.
 Made in PTMG